Getting Started#

 3. Run#

-Note: fastapi dev requires FastAPI’s standard extras. fastapi-restly[standard] includes them.
-The development server is not needed for production.
+Note: fastapi-restly[standard] includes the extras needed by fastapi dev.
+The dev server is not for production.

 Open: